seefor/awesome-infoblox/README.md

 * [BloxOne OPH Management](https://github.com/frankhecker/infoblox-public) - Mange and rename OPH for BloxOne (Author: Franck Hecker)
 * [BloxOne Ansible](https://github.com/johnneerdael/bloxone-ansible) - Infoblox Ansible Collection for BloxOne (infoblox.b1ddi_modules) allows you to interact with the BloxOne DDI through APIs.
 (Author: Infoblox Engineering)
 * [B1DDI Automation Demo](https://github.com/ccmarris/b1ddi-automation-demo) - This script is designed to provide a standard, simple way to demonstrate the power of automation with the Bloxone DDI platform and create a set of demo data for demonstration of the GUI.
 (Author: Chris Marrison)
+* [DHCP Option Encoding] (https://github.com/ccmarris/dhcp_option_encoding) - Demonstration script for Hex Encoding/Decoding of DHCP Options using the dhcputils from the bloxone module to make sure DHCP options are correctly encoded for use in KEA.

 #### NIOS to B1DDI
 * [NIOS CSV to B1DDI](https://github.com/seefor/bloxone_ddi) - Migrate data from NIOS CSV Export to Bloxone DDI - Best option (Author: Sif Baksh)